bradenmacdonald/angelscript-marmalade/README.md

 AngelScript code are used, and native calling conventions are available for both x86 and ARM builds :-)

+## Using AngelScript

-The AngelScript addons are compiled, and are available using the following include path convention:
+Binaries are includes for x86 Windows, x86 Mac, and ARM.
+The binaries include AngelScript and all addons.
+Simply add this project as a subproject in your MKB file, and include the AngelScript headers using the following include path
+convention:

 ```
 #include <angelscript.h>
 #include <angelscript/add_on/scriptstdstring.h>
 ```

+A **"Hello world" example** is included in the `example` folder.

-# Building AngelScript
+## Building AngelScript

 If you use the MKB file, the Marmalade build system will automatically download and compile AngelScript.

-# Known Issues
+## Known Issues

+### Cannot build .S files using MSVC

+To compile with Visual Studio under certain versions of Marmalade, you may need to comment out one line of the MKB file - see note in the MKB file.

-## Function calls crash or pass garbage on OS X with clang/LLVM compiler
+### Function calls crash or pass garbage when built with XCode

 If function calls are not getting passed correctly, make sure that "dead code stripping" is turned off in the project linker options.
 The dead code stripping can sometimes remove the assembly code needed to use native calling conventions.

+In theory, the `no-strip` MKB option would fix this, but it does not seem to affect the XCode project; therefore, this build setting must be manually changed.